Knowledge Hub

 What are ordinary shares?

-When you incorporate a limited company, the first members will normally be the founders of the company who are usually issued with shares in proportion to their agreed ownership rights.
-For example, if two individuals decide to start a company on equal footing, they’ll be given a number of ordinary shares on a 50/50 basis.
+When you incorporate a limited company, the first members will normally be the founders of the company who are issued with shares in proportion to their agreed ownership rights.
+For example, if two individuals decide to start a company on an equal footing, they’ll be given a number of ordinary shares on a 50/50 basis.
 These ordinary shares are issued at a nominal value per share, often £1.

 What are preference shares?